photoprism/photoprism-docs/docs/getting-started/docker.md

 !!! tldr ""
     When you enable *read-only mode*, all features that require write permission to the *originals* folder are disabled, in particular import, upload, and delete.
 Run the app with `-e PHOTOPRISM_READONLY="true"` for this.
-You can mount a folder with the `:ro` flag to make Docker block write operations as well.
+You can [mount a folder with the `:ro` flag](https://docs.docker.com/storage/bind-mounts/#use-a-read-only-bind-mount) to make Docker block write operations as well.

 ##### /photoprism/storage #####

-Cache, session, thumbnail, and sidecar files will be created the *storage* folder, which is mounted as an [anonymous volume](https://docs.docker.com/storage/bind-mounts/) in our example.
-You may want to mount a specific host folder instead.
-Never remove the volume completely so that you don't lose these files after restarting or upgrading the container.
-We recommend placing the *storage* folder on a [local SSD drive](troubleshooting/performance.md#storage) for best performance.
+SQLite, cache, session, thumbnail, and sidecar files will be created in the *storage* folder, which is mounted as an [anonymous volume](https://docs.docker.com/storage/bind-mounts/) in our example:

+- You can mount a specific host folder instead like for *originals*, which is better for production environments
+- Never remove the *storage* volume mount so that you don't lose these files after restarting or upgrading PhotoPrism
+- We recommend placing the *storage* folder on a [local SSD drive](troubleshooting/performance.md#storage) for best performance
+- When moving your installation to another host or drive, move the *storage* folder along with it
+- Never use [symbolic links](https://en.wikipedia.org/wiki/Symbolic_link) for or within the *storage* folder

 ##### /photoprism/import #####